Atlanta for the 99%

 Atlanta has become unaffordable for working people.
 Together, we can raise the standard of living, lower the cost of housing, and win a Green New Deal for Atlanta.
-We deserve a City government that works for everyone — not just the 1%.
+We deserve a City government that works for the 99% — not just billionaires and developers.

-Our campaign is fighting for Affordable Housing, Green Public Transit, and an Economy for ALL.
+Our campaign is fighting for Affordable Housing, Green Public Transit, and an Economy for the 99%.

 Read about our priorities below, and let us know what matters most to you, by reaching out to info@KelseaBond.com.